 The story of No Regrets for Our Youth ends twelve years after it began, in 1945.
 An intertitle proclaims: “The war is lost, but freedom is restored.”
 Yukie’s father has been restored to his teaching job at Kyoto Imperial University, and Noge’s come to be revered as a martyr.
 (The late antimilitarist once told Yukie that, in time, the public would appreciate what people like him had done.)
 Still, there is an air of sadness in the present—reflection over what was lost in the struggle for freedom, academic and otherwise—especially at the reception where Professor Yagihara gives a speech about his former student.
 All is certainly better, but hardly ideal.

 As for Yukie, now thirty-two years old, there’s much left to be done.
 Her successfully mending Noge’s image in the minds of his parents unintentionally paved her way to a new cause worthy of devotion.
-Politics is still not her forte; instead, her mission is to ease the hardships inherent in the lives of lower-class people, which she has now experienced first-hand.
+However, promoting outright liberalism is still not her forte; her mission instead is to ease the hardships inherent in the lives of lower-class people, which she has now experienced first-hand.
 “Their lives—especially the women’s lives—are brutally hard,” she informs her mother.
 “If I can improve their lot even a little, my life will be well spent.”
-Once again: in setting out to redeem the man she loved, Yukie ended up redefining herself and found the very thing she was seeking in the first place.
+Examined with everything which has come before it, this line by Yukie emphasizes the same overarching theme present from the start.
+Yukie may have become an activist (and in some limited sense might now be a political person—albeit in a much more reserved sense than Noge was; notice how she doesn’t outright blame anyone for the farmers’ hardships or declare herself an enemy of anyone), but whatever politics she might have uncovered still play second fiddle to the notions of personal growth and transformation.
+In setting out to redeem the man she loved, Yukie ended up redefining herself and found the reason for living she was seeking in the first place.

 In a 1956 issue of Eiga Junkan magazine, Kurosawa was quoted saying: “I believed [at the time of No Regrets for Our Youth] that it was necessary to respect the ‘self’ for Japan to be reborn.
 I still believe it.
 I depicted a woman who maintained such a sense of ‘self.’”
 And following a very careful and thorough analysis of the picture under discussion, I am convinced, now more than ever, that this is the core of his movie.
 The film’s social backdrop certainly influences key narrative events but only takes center stage on occasion; much more attention is instead zeroed in on Yukie and her journey.